Note

 ---|---|

-- Business processes to identify, establish, and review formal agreements with entities that they share security classified information.
+- Business processes to identify, establish, and review agreements with entities that they share security classified information with.

 - Technical change processes for configuration modifications to allow or prevent users from sending security classified information to external organizations.

-Organizations have different information security requirements for each security classification or subset (for example, Information Management Marker (IMM) or Caveat).
+Organizations can expect to have different information security requirements for each security classification or subset (for example, Information Management Marker (IMM) or Caveat).
 Separate policies or rules should be created to address the requirements for each classification or subset.

 To create a DLP rule to prevent the email-based distribution of security classified information to nonapproved organizations:

-- Create a condition of content is shared from Microsoft 365, with people outside of my organization.
+- Select a condition of content is shared from Microsoft 365, with people outside of my organization.

-- Create a second condition of content contains, sensitivity label and the appropriate labels selected (for example, PROTECTED label and associated sublabels).
+- Select a second condition of content contains, sensitivity label and the appropriate labels selected (for example, PROTECTED label and associated sublabels).

-- Create a second condition group linked via the AND operand.
+- Select a second condition group linked via the AND operand.

 - The second group is set to NOT.